jeffbcross/http-design/README.md

 #### `Observable` Interface

-This will be a minimal subset of the RxJS `Observable` interface [found here](https://github.com/bor isyankov/DefinitelyTyped/blob/8fea426543e19e19db32eb827a02d11bdab30383/rx/rx-lite.d.ts#L217).
+This will be a minimal subset of the RxJS [`Observable` interface](https://github.com/bor isyankov/DefinitelyTyped/blob/8fea426543e19e19db32eb827a02d11bdab30383/rx/rx-lite.d.ts#L217).
 Connections should all be able to upgrade to a compatible `Observable` interface if provided via injection into the `Connection` class.
 This would be accomplished by binding the compatible